 If you need storage to rent in Kensington, or “storage near Kensington” our professional and friendly staff is here to help guide you in choosing the most appropriate choice for your temporary or long term storage needs.
 Whatever the project may be renovating your home or freeing up valuable office space or perhaps travelling abroad we got you covered.

-PICK&MOVE storage rate start as little as £9.95 per week, even better our offer and discount is envy of our competitors, Are you in need of Long term storage in Kensington?
-Get a QUOTE and receive 25% and 10% discount respectively depending on size of storage units, Even better free collection + Insurance is included absolutely free of charge..
+Storage unit cost starts as little as £9.95 per week, even better our storage offers and a discount is the envy of our competitors, Are you in need of Long term storage in Kensington?
+Get a QUOTE for special offers today.
+Even better We offer storage collection and delivery for your goods, no need to hire a van or third parties removals.

 STORAGE FACILITIES IN KENSINGTON

 We can help simplify your storage needs. at short notice, we can supply boxes and packaging pack the entire contents of your home or office we do all the hard work for you without lifting a finger.
 Did you know that traditional storage facilities in Kensington are a DIY option, cumbersome and expensive storage units.

 Pick&Move provide you with dry, clean and secure modern storage facilities without fear of moisture or humidity better value, greater flexibility and the ultimate convenience to meet specific storage needs.
 Self Storage near me? we covered all surrounding areas of Kensington and Chelsea, Nottinghill, Holland Park, look no further than Pick&move storage collection and delivery from your doorstep.